The most common and frequently asked questions about trikes and buying a trike answered for you.

-Yes, the controls are different than the fixed wing three axis.
+Yes, the controls are different than the fixed-wing three axis.
 The controls are natural for someone who is first learning to fly.
 New skills/habits must be learned by the airplane pilot.
-It is very different at first for an airplane pilot because you take away the thin walls that provide a false sense of security of being inside something, you take away the horizon reference the pilot usually uses to control the aircraft, than you reverse all the controls so nothing is familiar.
+It is very different at first for an airplane pilot because you take away the thin walls that provide a false sense of security of being inside something, you take away the horizon reference the pilot usually uses to control the aircraft, then you reverse all the controls so nothing is familiar.

 Typically, airplane pilots feel disoriented for the first 20 minutes, and must “think” about the movements for the first hours of flight.
 There is a large variance in how quick an airplane pilot feels comfortable flying a trike.
-The “danger zone” for an airplane pilot is the time between when they feel comfortable flying the trike and when the correct habits are developed for flying in bumps close the the ground.
+The “danger zone” for an airplane pilot is the time between when they feel comfortable flying the trike and when the correct habits are developed for flying in bumps close to the ground.
 Some pilots can feel comfortable flying a trike in as little at 5 hours, but it takes at least 20 to 50 hours for the proper habits to be developed.
-The main danger is flying close to the ground in bumps where pushing out to slow up and pulling in to speed up is critical.
+The main danger is flying close to the ground in bumps were pushing out to slow up and pulling in to speed up is critical.
 Some pilots pick it up quickly, others take longer.
 It is a matter of learning to “fly the wing” rather than move and coordinate the controls.

 How do they stall?

 The trike wing stall is easy, gentle, and very forgiving.
 It stalls like a canard wing.
 Why?
 The nose at the front of the wing is at a higher angle of attack than the tips.
-At high angles of attack the nose buffets first, looses lift and naturally falls through while the tips in back keep flying.
+At high angles of attack the nose buffets first, loses lift and naturally falls through while the tips in the back keep flying.
 In addition, the pendulum effect with the weight underneath naturally brings the nose down.
 Both factors results in a stall resistant aircraft.